 Clinical Query Language (CQL) Reference

-Availability: In the current release, Vault Clinical DataBase (CDB) is only available to specific early adopter customers.
+Availability: Clinical DataBase (CDB) is only available to CDB license holders.
 Contact your Veeva Services representative for details.

 The following example query returns all data items from the Demographics and Inclusion Criteria forms in the Cholecap 2019 Phase 1 study.